Research Assistants

 Bayron Ovalle

-Bayron is a first-year master’s student in the Clinical and Counseling program at William Paterson University.
+Bayron is a second-year master’s student in the Clinical and Counseling program at William Paterson University.
 He Graduated with a BA in Psychology and double minor in Health Studies and Biology from William Paterson University.
 He worked with the Counseling Health and Wellness Center on Campus as a Peer Health Advocate (PHA) providing initial crisis intervention, health education, and other supportive services to William Paterson University students for two years.

 Bayron’s research interest and goals as a future clinician are tied to the improvement and care of LGBTQ+ and racial/ethnic minorities to better understand and respond to their specific needs.